Emyrk/nampower/README.md

 ```

 #### SPELL_CAST_EVENT
-New event you can register in game to get updates when spells are cast with some additional information.
+Event you can register in game to get updates when you cast spells with some additional information.
+This will only fire for spells you (and certain pets) initiated.

 The event is `SPELL_CAST_EVENT` and has 5 parameters:
 1.  int success - 1 if cast succeeded, 0 if failed